 - Parental/Family leave policy.

-- Discovery Park Faculty's feeling of isolation from UNT's main campus (Office of Faculty Success will hold weekly office hours at Discovery Park).
+- Discovery Park Faculty's feeling of isolation from UNT's main campus (Faculty Success will hold weekly office hours at Discovery Park).

 - Work life balance: (Work Life Balance Workshop is scheduled for February 1, 2019).